 The wisdom of the commission’s decision became evident in September 11, 2001.
 As the Army’s only base of operations in New York City, Fort Hamilton quickly proved invaluable as the armed services responded to the terrorist attack on the World Trade Center.
 In 2012 the garrison was designated as a Base Support Installation (BSI) to facilitate Hurricane Sandy relief efforts.
 As a BSI, Fort Hamilton provided soldiers and civilians responding to the disaster with critical staging areas, food and housing, logistical support, communications and force protection.
 And during these operations, the number of individuals supported by the garrison rose from 500 to more than 1,000.

 Today the U.S. Army Garrison Fort Hamilton is under the joint command of the Installation Management Command (IMCOM) and the Military District of Washington (MDW).
 The garrison supports tenant organizations including Army Reserve and National Guard units, the New York Military Entrance Processing Station, the New York City Recruiting Battalion and the Army Corps of Engineers, North Atlantic Division.
 It also provides modern housing for military families and essential services for more than 50,000 active, reserve and retired military personnel and their families.
 Ultimately after nearly 200 years of service, Fort Hamilton remains an enduring presence in a world of constant change.

-Photo left: In the aftermath of Hurricane Sandy, Fort Hamilton’s Commander COL Eluyn Gines and Command Sergeant Major Hector A. Prince update Chief of Staff of the Army Raymond T. Odierno regarding the garrison’s status as a base support installation, and its role in coordinating relief efforts throughout the metropolitan area.
+Photo left: In the aftermath of Hurricane Sandy in 2012, then U.S. Army Garrison Fort Hamilton commander Col. Eluyn Gines and Command Sgt.
+Maj.
+Hector A. Prince update Chief of Staff of the Army Gen. Raymond T. Odierno regarding the garrison’s status as a base support installation and its role in coordinating relief efforts throughout the metropolitan area.